Skip to main content

 • Do you want to meet the people who are important to them?

-• How might your connecting with each other affect them as well as you?
+• How might you and your donor-conceived child or children connecting with each other affect your family as well as you?

 Other things to consider